Ross Gilmore Marvin

 Ross Gilmore Marvin (January 28, 1880 – after December 8, 1908; reported as April 10, 1909) was an American explorer who took part in Robert Peary's 1905–1906 and 1908–1909 expeditions to the Arctic.
-It was initially believed that Marvin drowned during the second expedition, but an Inuit member of the expedition later stated he shot and killed Marvin.
+It was initially believed that Marvin drowned during the second expedition, but an Inuk member of the expedition later stated he shot and killed Marvin.

 Early years

 Marvin was born in Elmira, New York, on January 28, 1880, to Mary J. Marvin and Edward Marvin.
 He was the youngest of six children, and was five years old when his father died.
 Marvin was educated in Elmira in the public school system at Beecher School.
 In 1899, he graduated from the Elmira Free Academy, and in fall of that year he entered Cornell University, where he earned a Bachelor of Arts degree in 1905.
-Marvin also studied navigation on the training ship St. Mary's of the New York Nautical School, traveling to Europe and northern Africa.
+He also studied navigation on the training ship St. Mary's of the New York Nautical School, traveling to Europe and northern Africa.